ucsd-fcrl/rv-rmwct-study/README.md

 Patient data is anonymized.
 Data belonging to each patient is labeled by their disease type and a number, ex. rTOF1

 ### Calculating myocardial work
-Myocardial work is calculated in ../MWCT_calculations.m.
+Myocardial work is calculated in <MWCT_calculations.m>.
 Required data:
 1. CT_time_frames
 2. RV_pressure
 3. RSCT_data